 Origin:

-But the humble pumpkin is one of the oldest food sources in human history.
+The humble pumpkin is one of the oldest food sources in human history.
 A true native of the Americas, archaeologists found traces of domesticated pumpkin seeds in the Oaxaca Highlands of Mexico dating back over 7,500 years.
 Among the first crops cultivated by humans in North America, their solid, thick flesh proved to be an ideal source of food during cold winters.

 Ingredients:

-- Spices: The combination of grated nutmeg and ground cinnamon pair well with the pumpkin purée in the pancake batter.
+- Spices: grated nutmeg and ground cinnamon

-How to make Healthy Pumpkin Pancakes using my recipe:
+How to make Whole Wheat Pumpkin Pancakes:

 - Whisk the eggs and the milk until frothy in a stand mixer using the whisk attachment.